 I did well enough in my first career.
 I rose through the ranks into senior positions, worked in companies both large and small, met some fine folks and had some rewarding experiences.
 But after a quarter-century in that yoke I realized I was spending too much time having too little fun and ignoring some of life’s other responsibilities and opportunities.
 So with the blessing and encouragement of my good-deal wife I quit and headed for the airport.
 Now I spend my days doing airplane stuff with airplane people.
 Lucky me.

 I have been fortunate to be able to fly a lot.
-I’ve been a pilot for forty-five years and have accumulated more than 22,000 hours of flight time in more than 85 aircraft types ranging from Piper Cubs to WWII bombers.
-I became a flight instructor more than twenty years ago and have given more than 20,000 hours of dual instruction to more than 500 clients.
+I’ve been a pilot for fifty years and have accumulated more than 24,000 hours of flight time in more than 90 aircraft types ranging from Piper Cubs to WWII bombers.
+I became a flight instructor more than twenty-five years ago and have given more than 22,000 hours of dual instruction to more than 1,100 clients.
 It’s safe to say that I have found it to be a satisfying and rewarding profession, one I relish daily.

 Spread your wings.
 Come flying.